DiscordTime/ggdrive/README.md

 # gdrive-manager
-A simple integration with Google Drive so we can upload and download files directly from the terminal.
+A command-line script for Google Drive, for downloading and uploading files directly from the terminal.

 ## **How to use**

 ### **1. Pre-requisites**

-### Important note: It's important to say that this needs credentials that would indentify your application.
-That's what gives the information to the user so they can authorize or not your application to upload and download.
-At this moment, we're not providing the credentials.json needed for this to work, so if you want to use this code, you need to go to [Google's Developer Console](https://console.developers.google.com/), create a project and create the OAuth credentials for it.
+### Important note: This project requires Google API credentials.
+That credential file enables the use of Google APIs by this application, and allows the user to login and allow (or deny) the application to access the user's Google Drive files.
+At this moment, we're not providing the credentials.json needed for this to work, so if you want to use this code, you need to go to [Google's Developer Console](https://console.developers.google.com/), create a project, and create the OAuth credentials for it.
 You can download the credentials.json and use it here.

-1. Python 3
+1. Python 3.6 (at least)
 2. Google Client Library

 We created a `requirements.txt` where you can execute the following to install the needed libs: